QuickBase/interview-demos/devops/README.md

-Deliverables for the craft demo: a runnable automated deployment script for the Hands-on task; a free form and format presentation for the Analysis and Planning Task
+# Deliverables for the craft demo
+- a runnable automated deployment script for the Hands-on task
+- a free form and format presentation for the Analysis and Planning Task

 # Hands-on Task